xquery/xquerydoc/README.md

 As we are applying an XQuery process and an XSLT process on a set of xquery documents it seemed like a good match for the commandline invokation.
-You can of course use the XQuery v1.0 libraries without XProc but you will need to apply XSLT stylesheets using your processors capabilities.
+You can of course use the XQuery v1.0 libraries without XProc but you will need to apply XSLT stylesheets using your own processors capabilities.

-*How can I build xquerydoc ?*

-The build process is not included in the distro currently.

 *xquerydoc does not seem to parse correctly !*

 We are very interested in parsing as correctly as possible so please submit issue to https://github.com/xquery/xquerydoc/issues

-*Doesn't work on windows!*
+*Doesn't work!*

-The commandline scripts have been written with unix/linux/osx in mind but xquerydoc can be invoked by any XQuery v1.0 compliant processor.

-As the commandline scripts are just a wrapper around an XProc pipeline you should be able to easily work out invoking XML Calabash.

-Otherwise very happy to review pull requests and patch any windows support but I am not setup to test for this platform.
+Please make an issue submission here

 ##More Info